Bank of Japan tries a little learning where a mound of money failed

-More than half of Japan's 1,746 trillion yen (12.12 trillion pounds) in financial assets are held in cash or deposits, compared with 15 percent for the United States, and even in elementary school, nearly two-thirds of children save their pocket money rather than spend it, according to a survey.
+More than half of Japan's 1,746 trillion yen ($15.2 trillion) in financial assets are held in cash or deposits, compared with 15 percent for the United States, and even in elementary school, nearly two-thirds of children save their pocket money rather than spend it, according to a survey.

 That attitude has resisted the BOJ's unprecedented monetary easing programme, currently running at 80 trillion yen a year, which was designed to lift prices, encourage consumption, and get the economy moving after decades of deflation and stagnation.